 - Creative development

 My key operational focus is creating a seamless program, which I can support by myself or in concert with your staff.

-Even small, emerging arts organizations utilize patron management systems.
+Even small, emerging nonprofit organizations utilize patron management systems.
 The combination of open source technology and cloud computing provides powerful solutions to institutions large and small.
 Understanding and utilizing that power allows you to capture, analyze and report on programs for building closer patron support.
 My services include a comprehensive level of use, integration and selection of a broad array of applications, including: